-The smaller grant programs (Graduate Student Grants and On-Farm Research Grants), which do not have pre-proposals, are reviewed at staggered times throughout the year by outside Technical Reviewers.
+The smaller grant programs are reviewed by outside Technical Reviewers: in the summer for Graduate Student Grants and the winter for On-Farm Research Grants.
 Producer Grants are not reviewed by outside technical reviewers; those are reviewed by the AC Producer Grant Committee members.
 The AC Producer Grant Committee reads and scores the Producer Grant proposals, then meets by conference call to discuss them.
-The results of the On-Farm Research Grant technical reviews are discussed by the AC Producer Grant Committee at the AC meeting.
-Based on the reviewers' rankings and remarks, the Producer Grant Committee recommends a slate of proposals to the full AC for funding during either the February or August meetings.
+The results of the On-Farm Research Grant technical reviews are discussed by the AC Producer Grant Committee at the February AC meeting.
+Based on the reviewers' rankings and remarks, the Producer Grant Committee recommends a slate of proposals for the Producer and On-Farm Research Grants to the full AC for funding during the February meeting.
+The Project Review Committee reviews Technical Reviewer scores and comments for the Graduate Student Grants and recommends the slate for funding to the AC during the August meeting.